 If a collective bargaining agreement applies and has different overtime provisions, the provisions in the bargaining agreement will govern.
 ORS 279C.540(4)

-The overtime provisions of ORS 279C.540 do not apply to contracts with Oregon University System (OUS) and any public university with a governing board.
+The overtime provisions of ORS 279C.540 do not apply to contracts with a public university with a governing board.
 Overtime on such projects is due only after 40 hours in the workweek.
-Universities that are part of OUS are Portland State University, Oregon State University, University of Oregon, Western Oregon University, Eastern Oregon University, Southern Oregon University, and Oregon Institute of Technology.
-After July 1, 2014, Portland State University, Oregon State University, and University of Oregon will no longer be part of OUS, but they will still not be subject to ORS 279C.540.
-Local and community colleges are not part of OUS.
-ORS 351.086, 352.138
+Public universities with governing boards are the University of Oregon, Oregon State University, Portland State University, Oregon Institute of Technology, Western Oregon University, Southern Oregon University, and Eastern Oregon University.
+Local and community colleges are not public universities with governing boards.
+ORS 352.138, 352.002